 There is a club for anyone and everyone at St. Mary's School!

-St. Mary’s offers a variety of clubs and activities each year.
+St. Mary’s offers a variety of clubs and activities each mod.
 These clubs and activities exist to augment the students’ experiences at St. Mary’s and allow students to pursue other interests not offered in the curriculum.
 Each club is assigned a faculty moderator.
-Clubs are offered at no credit and club offerings change each year based on student interest.
+Clubs are offered at no credit and club offerings change each mod based on student interest.
 If students are interested in starting a club, they should contact the Upper School Student Activities Coordinator.
-The list below represents clubs and activities currently offered in the 2016-2017 school year.
+The list below represents clubs and activities currently offered in mod 1 of the 2017-2018 school year.

 All St. Mary's students are invited to join the Outdoor Program, a club that seeks to provide students, faculty, and family members with monthly opportunities to explore, learn about, and appreciate the outdoor environment of Southern Oregon and the wider Pacific Northwest.